 How to prepare for personal belling

 Find a quiet place in your home, as far as possible from external sounds, and turn off any equipment in the room that makes any kind of mechanical noise or causes a flow of air through the space (fans, air-conditioning, etc).
-Choose one of the following positions:
+Stand with your legs slightly apart, so that you are stable, and keep your head and spine vertical.

 The personal belling technique

 If you are right-handed, use your right hand.
 If left-handed, use your left.
-Hold the bell vertically in front of you at the level of your base chakra, a few inches/centimetres from your body.
+Hold the bell vertically in front of you, with the dome at the level of your root charge (just below your genital area) and a few inches/centimetres from your body.

-Close your eyes and take a few deep breaths to centre yourself.
+Close your eyes and take three deep breaths to centre yourself.
 On each exhale, completely relax and let go, emptying your mind of all thoughts as you do so.

-At the end of the exhalation, ring the bell once and then move it vertically upwards over your navel, past the centre of your chest, your throat and your forehead, finishing above your head, as far as your arm will reach while still holding the bell vertical.
-Before the sound of the bell fades, turn the handle 90 degrees in a clockwise direction as seen from above, which will have the effect of sealing and reinforcing the effects of the belling.
-If the sound of the bell does not last long enough, you will need to ring it again, more vigorously.
+At the end of the third exhalation, ring the bell once and move it vertically upwards over your navel, past the centre of your chest, your throat, and the cerntre of your forehead, finishing above your head, as far as your arm will reach while still holding the bell vertical.
+Before the sound of the bell fades, turn the handle 90 degrees in a clockwise direction, as seen from above, which will have the effect of sealing and reinforcing the effects of the belling.
+If the sound of the bell does not last long enough, you will need to ring it again more vigorously.

 Breathe in as you raise the bell and receive the sound in your central channel of energy, which runs up the centre of your body.
 Hold your breath briefly at the top when you twist the bell, and then breathe out and take a few deep breaths before ringing it again and repeating the technique.